Govt looking into WhatsApp privacy policy changes: Prasad

 “As far as 5G is concerned, 5G is still evolving.
 We missed 2G and 3G but we don’t want to miss 5G.
 Therefore, we developed an Indian test bed, and IITs are involved, so that all innovative aspects of 5G can be considered… Indian players must be proactive in creating an Indian 5G model,” he said.

-He added that 5G must be developed in order to enable inclusive character of its processes for sectors like healthcare, education and agriculture. (agencies)
+He added that 5G must be developed in order to enable inclusive character of its processes for sectors like healthcare, education and agriculture.
+(PTI)

 Govt looking into WhatsApp privacy policy changes: Prasad

-NEW DELHI : Amid a user backlash over a new privacy policy of WhatsApp, the Indian government on Tuesday said it is looking into the changes made by the popular messaging app, and asserted that sanctity of personal communication needs to be maintained.
+NEW DELHI, Jan 19: Amid a user backlash over a new privacy policy of WhatsApp, the Indian government on Tuesday said it is looking into the changes made by the popular messaging app, and asserted that sanctity of personal communication needs to be maintained.